How a leading anti-Trump group ignored a crisis in its ranks - WTMJ

 Despite the early warning, the group took no action against Weaver and pressed forward with its high-profile work.
 For the collection of GOP consultants and former officials, being anti-Trump was becoming very good for business.
 Of the $90 million Lincoln Project has raised, more than $50 million has gone to firms controlled by the group’s leaders.

 There is no evidence that the Lincoln Project buried the allegations against Weaver for business reasons.
-But taken together, the harassment allegations and new revelations about spending practices raise significant questions about the management of one of the highest profile antagonists of Trump.
-The revelations threaten the stature of not just the Lincoln Project but the broader coalition of establishment-oriented Republican groups hoping to pool their resources to excise Trump from the party.
+But taken together, the harassment allegations and new revelations about spending practices raise significant questions about the management of one of the highest-profile antagonists of Trump.
+The revelations threaten the stature of not just the Lincoln Project but the broader coalition of establishment-oriented Republican groups working to excise Trump from the party.

 Lincoln Project co-founder Steve Schmidt insisted that he and the rest of the group’s leadership were not aware of any internal allegations of wrongdoing involving Weaver.